For FAQs relating to the UKAS approach to remote assessments please visit the Coronavirus Outbreak page.

 How do I confirm that an organisation’s accreditation is still valid and for how long?

 As the accreditation schedule confirms that accreditation is current and valid, UKAS accreditation certificates do not carry expiry dates.
-UKAS carries out assessments on an annual basis with a full reassessment of the organisation every fourth year.
+UKAS carries out assessments on an annual basis with a full reassessment of the organisation every fourth year: successful completion of a reassessment shall automatically extend accreditation for a further 4-year cycle.
 The schedule to the accreditation certificate is an essential accreditation document and from time to time may be revised and reissued by UKAS.
-Therefore it is recommended that you routinely and regularly check that the accreditation of organisations you rely upon is current and valid.
+Therefore, it is recommended that you routinely and regularly check that the accreditation of organisations you rely upon is current and valid.

 How can I obtain some information to help me prepare an application for UKAS accreditation?

 Organisations seeking UKAS accreditation should obtain a copy of the relevant International standard that they are seeking accreditation for.
-UKAS is unable to provide copies of the International standards but you can purchase these directly from the International Standards Organisation (ISO) or from BSI.
+UKAS is unable to provide copies of the International standards but you can purchase these directly from the International Standards Organisation (ISO) or from the BSI online website.

 UKAS runs some useful training courses which may be beneficial for some of the key personnel in the organisation to gain a better understanding of accreditation and the International standards.
 A list of all UKAS courses is available on the UKAS website.
 Please be aware that attendance at UKAS training courses is optional and is not a requirement for gaining accreditation.

-Additional information for organisations seeking to apply for UKAS accreditation, including the relevant application forms can be found in the Apply for Accreditation area of the our website.
+Additional information for organisations seeking to apply for UKAS accreditation, including the relevant application forms can be found in the Customer area of the our website.